hpe-dev-incubator/hpe-dev-portal/content/newsletter/2021-November-4.md

 description: As technologists, you’re challenged to stay up to date on new products and processes all the time.
 We’re here to help you do just that.
-This month, HPE DEV offers insights on new ways to effectively harness data and optimize your applications using technologies like data fabric,
+This month, HPE Developer offers insights on new ways to effectively harness data and optimize your applications using technologies like data fabric,